suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  IANA Considerations {#iana}

-IANA is requested to allocate a CBOR tag for the SUIT Envelope and another for the SUIT Manifest.
+IANA is requested to:

+* allocate a CBOR tag for the SUIT Envelope and another for the SUIT Manifest.
+* allocate a media type for suit: application/suit-envelope
+* setup several registries as described below

 IANA is requested to setup a registry for SUIT manifests.
 Several registries defined in the subsections below need to be created.